-Counterbalance forklifts are probably the most common forklift trucks used in indoor warehouses and stores.
+Counterbalance forklifts are probably the most common forklift trucks used in indoor warehouses and stores in the Vancouver area.
 Their operation is straightforward.
 They have dual forks at the front of the truck and a weight in the back to offset the weight of the load in the front.
 They are available in electric, propane, or diesel.

 Three-wheel Counterbalance Forklifts

 Three-wheel counterbalance forklifts are very similar to the normal four-wheel counterbalance forklifts.
 The main difference and advantage is that the three-wheel provides better maneuverability and is better for narrow aisles and spaces.